floalex/Redux_Shopping_Cart/README.md

 - Removes inventory items

 - bonus feature: Removes cart item
-  * the item with added quantity will be removed
+  * the item's corresponding quantity will be removed
   * removed quantity from the cart will go back to the inventory